Weifanwu66/EGP/README.md

 - Filters results by user-defined minimum identity & coverage thresholds.

 **Gene prevalence calculation**
-- The prevalence of the gene is calculated based on hits in complete genomes only.
+- **Light mode**: The prevalence of the gene is calculated based on hits in **complete genomes only**.
-- Draft genomes may have variable quality, by incorporating multiple iterations, and the final prevalence estimate is averaged over all iterations, ensuring robustness against sampling bias.
+- **heavy mode**: In addition to analyzing **complete genomes", this mode incorporates **Draft genomes** to provide a more comprehensive prevalence estimate.
+Since draft genomes may have variable quality, multiple iterations may perform.
+The final prevalence estimate is averaged over all iterations, ensuring robustness against sampling bias.
 ------
 ## Installation
 To run this pipeline, set up a Conda environment with the required dependencies.